codelingo/docs/docs/concepts/CLQL.md

     doc: Documentation for all-classes
     flows:
       codelingo/review:
-        comments: This is a class, but you probably already knew that.
+        comment: This is a class, but you probably already knew that.
     query:
       import codelingo/ast/csharp as cs
       @review.comment